 Q: How long does it take to walk 100 meters?

 A: The average walking speed is about 5 kilometers per hour, which translates to roughly 1.4 meters per second.
-Therefore, it would take approximately 71 seconds to walk 100 meters at a normal pace.
+Because of this, it would take approximately 71 seconds to walk 100 meters at a normal pace.

 Q: How does 100 meters compare to other common distances?